Burakumin: Etymology and terminology

-The term burakumin is derived from buraku (部落), which originally meant "hamlet" or "village".
+The term burakumin is derived from buraku (部落), which originally meant "hamlet" or "village", and retains that sense in areas where the burakumin issue is much less publicly prominent, such as Hokkaido and Okinawa.
 The term became associated with the former outcaste communities because of the way they were administratively separated and officially labelled during the Meiji era.
 After the 1871 Liberation Edict abolished the old status names of eta (穢多, "abundance of filth") and hinin (非人, "non-human"), new terms were devised by those who sought to maintain discrimination, such as "former eta" or "new commoners" (新平民, shin-heimin).
 Around the time of the Russo-Japanese War (1904–1905), these communities were "discovered" as a social problem and labelled "special buraku" (特殊部落, tokushū buraku) to distinguish them from regular hamlets; by 1908, this term and the related tokushumin had replaced shin-heimin in popular press coverage of the minority.

-The term burakumin, which carried strong racial and discriminatory connotations, became a "discourse of difference" that categorized diverse populations into a single common group.
+The term burakumin, which carried strong discriminatory connotations, became a "discourse of difference" that categorized diverse populations into a single common group.
 The term eta in the early modern period was primarily a temporal signifier, referring to the state or condition of an individual's humanity for the duration of their life.
 In contrast, the modern term burakumin is a spatial signifier, used to signify the abnormality of a particular place that needs to be marked off by a "sanitary cordon" (cordon sanitaire).
 In time, liberation movements came to prefer terms like hisabetsu buraku (被差別部落, discriminated buraku), hiappaku buraku (被圧迫部落, oppressed buraku), or mikaihō buraku (未解放部落, unliberated buraku).

 In the post-war period, the term dōwa (同和, "assimilation") was used by the government, particularly in the context of projects aimed at resolving discrimination, while liberation groups continued to use hisabetsu buraku.
 The term dōwa was intended as a neutral euphemism, but as it became synonymous with buraku, it too acquired a stigma and was eventually removed from the official names of government laws and policies.
 Today, within liberation movements and scholarly work, the terms hisabetsu buraku and simply buraku (as an abbreviation) are widely used without inherent discriminatory connotations.